-Women began to open tea rooms in their homes or in free-standing buildings.
-What is more, proprietresses used the opportunity to display items for sale, such as jewelry, antiques, and artifacts.
-“During the 1920s, at the height of the tea room craze, these little businesses were virtually synonymous with female self-expression,” writes historian Jan Whitaker.4 Candy chains like Huyler’s operated upscale tea rooms in the large cities.
+Women opened tea rooms in their homes or in free-standing buildings during the 1920s, the height of the tea room craze.
+Making the most of the opportunity, they also displayed items for sale, such as jewelry, antiques, and artifacts.
+“These little businesses were virtually synonymous with female self-expression,” observes social historian Jan Whitaker.4 Huyler’s and other candy chains operated upscale tea rooms in the large cities.

-Fashion entered the modern era.
+Fashion changed dramatically in the modern era.
 Women began to wear more comfortable clothes like short skirts or trousers, conforming to the ideals of a flatter chest and more boyish figure.
-This menu marks a gathering in 1927 of the “plant girls” who worked at the Southern California Telephone Company.
+This menu comes from a gathering in 1927 of the “plant girls” who worked at the Southern California Telephone Company.

 Schrafft’s in New York pioneered a genteel style that appealed to middle-class women.
-This menu shows there were thirteen locations in early 1920, a number that would more than triple by the late 30s.
-The moderately-priced fare includes salads, a goodly number of desserts, and pedestrian vegetables like wax beans, stewed tomatoes, and asparagus tips on toast.
+This menu shows that by the early 1920s there were thirteen locations, a number that would more than triple by the end of the following decade.
+The moderately-priced fare included salads, a goodly number of desserts, and pedestrian vegetables like wax beans, stewed tomatoes, and asparagus tips on toast.

-The number of cars on the road grew from 8 million to 26 million during the decade.
-This chicken dinner in Crestline, Ohio marked the arrival of the Lincoln Highway in 1921.
-First completed in 1913, this transcontinental highway underwent a number of route changes, such as the one being celebrated here by the local Chamber of Commerce.
+For the first time, more than half of the population lived in towns and cities.
+The number of cars on the road grew from 8 million to 26 million.
+This chicken dinner celebrated the arrival of the Lincoln Highway in Crestline, Ohio in 1921.
+First completed in 1913, the transcontinental highway underwent a number of route changes that could make or break the small towns along its path.

 The Hertz Drive-Ur Self Company was founded in 1923.
 Perhaps the name of the new company inspired Frank Lemon to coin the motto “Eat ‘N’ Ure Car” to promote his café near Culver City, California.
 New kinds of low-priced restaurants appeared as people of all classes began to eat out more often.
 Luncheonettes, cafeterias, and drive-ins advertised simple, home-style meals served in clean surroundings.